ninjasource/embedded-bacnet/README.md

 ## Design philosophy

 I wanted to make a library that was easy to navigate.
-For that reason I chose not to abstract things behind traits because it's really just unnecessary most of the time.
-I really despise navigation black holes.
+For that reason I chose not to abstract things behind traits because it's really just unnecessary most of the time and I really despise navigation black holes.
 The code layout should be as obvious as possible and you shouldn't have to read the entire codebase to find what you want to do.
-There is a fine line between code duplication and over-modelling which I pay particular attention to.
+You may notice quite a bit of code duplication but this is temporary.
+I like to get a feel for the extent and distribution of duplication before I conpact things with a refactor.
-I welcome feedback on code you find offensive to the eyes.
+Same thing with error handling; ideally this crate would not panic in response to invalid input data but this will take some time to get right.
 Unfortunately, the more I learn about Bacnet, the less capable I'll be at seeing this thing from the eyes of a beginner.
 Noob questions more than welcome.

 ## Notes on reference C implementation